'This Is About Saving Lives': Bergen County Shutdown Starts Tuesday

-Bergen County Executive Jim Tedesco in a tense press briefing Monday announced the shutdown of malls and retailers in an effort to stop the spread of COVID-19.
+Bergen County Executive Jim Tedesco in a tense press briefing Monday announced new, extreme orders to help stop the spread of coronavirus (COVID-19) in the area.

-Bergen County Blue Laws for all businesses other than banks, grocery stores, gas stations, pharmacies and law firms with ongoing trials would go into effect Tuesday at 11 p.m., Tedesco said.
+Malls and retailers with the exception of drug and food manufacturers were ordered closed by 11 p.m.
+Tuesday, Tedesco said in announcing a new executive order.

-The executive order -- the second enacted since Friday -- puts a stop to "worldly employment and businesses" until further notice, except for drug and food manufacturers.
+Groups of no more than four people, not including families, are banned from public outings until further notice, Tedesco said.

 "This is about saving lives," Tedesco said.
 "If you want to put money over someone's life then shame on you.